 You can negate some of steels environmental impact by using recycled steel as it needs less energy to recreate.
 However, coal is still needed in most cases and from our research, we found no company making recycled stainless steel straws.

-While we love the look stainless steel straws, we have pass.
 Steel is an amazing resource but maybe not for straws.
 We have stainless steel containers and pans in our house but from an environmental standpoint, we think other materials work better for straws.

 Recommendation | U Konserve

-We found U Konserve on page 10 in Google and immediately feel in love with their eco principles and social impact.
+We found U Konserve on page 10 in Google and immediately fell in love with their eco principles and social impact.
 U Konserve is a B-Corporation and part of 1% For The Planet!
 They not only make stainless steel straws but amazing reusable stainless steel lunch containers (that we bought) made from 100% recyclable materials!